-In addition to enabling unlimited self supply and export for Albertans with a 200-amp service or less, we believe that Alberta should maintain the pillars of our Micro-Generation Regulation that have enabled Alberta to be the best province for micro-generators in Canada.
+Aggregating sites that are on different feeders or with different retailers would be advantageous.
+In addition to these ideas and enabling unrestricted self supply and export for Albertans with a 200-amp service or less, I believe that Alberta should maintain the pillars of our Micro-Generation Regulation that have enabled Alberta to be the best province for micro-generators in Canada.
 Those pillars are: